X-Financial-Technologies/usdx/README.md

 ## Legal

 The use of this Project is governed by the terms found at [https://docs.xft.com/legal/terms-and-conditions](https://linktr.ee/xft.reed).
-XFT <> Mountain